kyleconroy/dataflakes/README.md

 ## Data Transformation

-The cereal data need to be first organized into a structed format before being cleaned to remove errorneous data.
+The cereal data need to be first organized into a structured format before being cleaned to remove erroneous data.
 Lastly, in some instances the data need to be normalized so comparisons were correct.